dgikiller/mojolicious-plugin-jquery/README.md

 - jquery\_1

     This will include the last 1.x.x JQuery version shipped with this plugin.
     Set this to 1 if you want to use this version.
+    (This option will prevent JQuery Migrate inclusion)

 # CREDITS